 The drawback of a dynamic online conversation is that it can be difficult to follow a discussion as it takes place across Twitter, Facebook, and Tumblr.
 So here in one place are five takes on the plantation retreat.

-It's Monday!
-Here's all the feminist news on my radar!
+It's the last day of the year!
+Here's all the feminist news on our radar.

 • If you missed the news yesterday that Ani DiFranco was planning to hold a songrwriting retreat on a former plantation (before cancelling the event after outcry this weekend), check out writer Mallory Ortberg's very funny satirical "Note from Ani DiFranco."[The Toast]

 • The United States is slowly releasing innocent people from Guantanamo.
 Nine people have been freed this month, but we'reheading into 2014 with 155 prisoners remaining in Guantanamo, half of whom the military has cleared for release.
 [New York Times]